 How to find your WooCommerce customer lifetime value

-In this article we are going to learn how to find your WooCommerce customer lifetime value and how to search and filter your WooCommerce customers based on their lifetime value.
+In this article, we will learn how to find your WooCommerce customer lifetime value and search and filter your WooCommerce customers based on their lifetime value.

 • Learn how much your customers spend on average